microsoft/verona/docs/internal/expressions.md

 This means developers can extend the functionality of arithmetic to the existing types or their own new types naturally.
 But it also means every addition or subtraction is converted to a call on objects, which could potentially be many orders of magnitude slower than standard hardware operations.

-The reasons why Verona's arithmetic is as fast as calling the right hardware instructions are:
+But Verona's arithmetic is as fast as calling the right hardware instructions.

+The reasons are:
 1. As explained in the types document, numeric types are singleton classes, ie. they don't have fields, only methods.
    The compiler treats them differently and uses their machine representation instead of a pointer to an allocated memory.
 2. Computation often uses concrete types (ex. `U32` or `F64`) instead of interface types (ex. `IntegralType`) or type unions (ex. `(U32 | F64`)).
    The compiler can only match concrete types to their machine equivalent.
    It can try to infer, match and separate concrete types from their declared collection types, but that's an optimisation, not a guarantee.
 3. Inline IR calls (ex. `@llvm.uadd.with.overflow.i8`) can be made in Verona, making explicit the exact instructions that each operation needs.
+   Those calls translated directly to hardware instructions and such short functions are always inlined by the compiler.
    These are only available to the standard library, to avoid proliferation of user code that depends on specific versions of LLVM.

+This means `(a + b)` in Verona usually completely bypasses function calls and wrappers and just call a single `add` instruction.

 ### Semantics